inspirai/wilderness-scavenger/README.md

 2. Set `map_dir` parameter of the `Game` initializer accordingly
 3. Set the `map_id` as you like
 4. Turn on the function of depth map computation
-5. Turn on random start location for agent spwaning
+5. Turn on random start location to spawn agents at random places

 Read the following code snippet in the script `examples/basic.py` as an example: